Fort Sill Graduation Dates 2024: What You Need to Know

 • Counseling and mentoring subordinates

-BLC lasts about 22 days.
-You’ll practice land navigation, conduct physical training, and complete written assignments.
-The course culminates in a field training exercise where you’ll apply your new skills in realistic scenarios.
+Lasting approximately 22 days, BLC involves land navigation, physical training, and written assignments, ultimately culminating in a field training exercise where you’ll apply your newly acquired skills in practical scenarios.

 Advanced Leader Course (ALC) Insights